 You might still be in love, but also angry.
 Interestingly, the Malay language has grades of being angry, and these are the following:

 - Angry – Marah (Saya rasa marah sangat – I am very angry).

-- So angry! – Marahnya! (you can use it when you are really angry of something or on someone)
+- So angry! – Marahnya! (you can use it when you are really angry about something or someone)